Torram/magic-docs/docs/Server/src/controllers/StarCityController.md

 ```

 ### formatURLForCard
-This function receives a cards' data and uses it to create a valid formatted URL for Star City Games website.
+This function receives a cards' data and uses it to create a valid formatted URL for the Star City Games website.
 ```tsx
 function formatURLForCard(
     cardName: string,